Graduate Students

 Undergraduate Students

+Note that Dr. Lougheed no longer has opportunities available for undergraduate students to get involved in research for the 2025-2026 academic year.
 Dr. Lougheed typically seeks interested students about 6 to 8 weeks prior to the term of enrolment for Directed Studies courses.
-Please reach out to Dr. Lougheed in July, 2025 if you would like to learn more about the above opportunities.

 Prospective Honours Thesis Students